Keeping It Simple

 Setting up a new business online can sometimes be done with a low entry cost and unfortunately with limited thought about the end results for the main target audience.
 However, a poor user experience with a website can have a significant detrimental effect on achieving the desired sales or other conversion actions.

-From a slow load time, to poor navigation and complicated enquiry or checkout processes, these type of things can quickly lead to a potential customer giving up and looking elsewhere, with a negative impact on the business’s brand, and at worst, generating poor reviews or word of mouth.
+From a slow load time, to poor navigation and complicated enquiry or checkout processes, these types of things can quickly lead to a potential customer giving up and looking elsewhere, with a negative impact on the business’s brand, and at worst, generating poor reviews or word of mouth.

 Consider the mobile experience